Six-bit character code: ECMA and ISO six-bit code

+ICT/ICL 6-bit character set

+The ICT (later ICL) 1900-series of mainframes used a six-bit code derived from an early 1963 version of ASCII for internal storage and processing, referred to as the "ECMA character set" in its documentation.

+AIS SixBit ASCII

+The automatic identification system (AIS) uses this code.

 FIELDATA six-bit code

 FIELDATA was a seven-bit code (with optional parity) of which only 64 code positions (occupying six bits) were formally defined.
 A variant was used by UNIVAC's 1100-series computers.
 Treating the code as a six-bit code these systems used a 36-bit word (capable of storing six such reduced FIELDATA characters).

 Braille six-bit code

 Braille characters are represented using six dot positions, arranged in a rectangle.
 Each position may contain a raised dot or not, so Braille can be considered to be a six-bit binary code.
 Some more modern Braille systems add an extra two dots, making these systems an eight-bit code instead.

 Six-bit codes for binary-to-text encoding

 Transmission of binary data over systems which are designed for text only can sometimes introduce problems.
 For example, email historically supported only 7-bit ASCII codes and would strip the 8th bit, thus corrupting binary data sent directly through any troublesome mail server.
 Other systems can cause issues by improperly interpreting control characters during storage or transmission.

 A number of schemes exist to pack 8-bit data into text-only representations which can pass through text mail systems, to be decoded at the destination.
 Examples of 6-bit character subsets used for packing binary data include Uuencode and Base64.
 These sets contain no control characters (only printable numbers, letters, some punctuation, and maybe space) and allow data to be transmitted over any medium which is also able to transmit human-readable text.